 Test: So your nephew keeps tell you that you need to be on TikTok.
 Should you be on TikTok?
 What are TikToks advertising prices and investments?
 The answer is sure why not, give it a try.
 Just remember that you need to plan to commit to 1-2 quarters of testing a new channel before you bail on it, and it will also take away resources from other marketing you are doing.

 Analyse: These days you should be able to track the value of every marketing dollar you spend.
 Make sure to look for trends and always be trying to understand where your customer is better.
 It can help to add a marketing agency to track your results for you.

 How much you spend on your Google Ad campaign is entirely up to you.
 The right Google Ads spend for your business depends on various factors.
 These include ad performance, industry, and more.

 Regardless of your approach, Google Ads is great for almost any business out there.

-Need help?
+Need help with your Google Advertising?
 If you're ready to take the plunge, contact the experts at Scorpion about advertising a business on Google.
 We have helped thousands of small businesses just like yours get to the top of Google with SEO and paid advertising.
 Get started.